 Whenever a new year rolls around, we mean to start out with a fresh slate, feeling energised and inspired – but the first few months can be tough, especially when we’re recovering financially from the festive period, and still seeing a limited amount of daylight.
-Fortunately, there are tools we can use to cope better and keep calmer, techniques which can help us get back on track and remain mindful in 2019:
+Fortunately, there are tools we can use to cope better and keep calmer, techniques which can help us get back on track and remain mindful this year.

 Mindfulness is a form of meditation that is ancient in its origins, and now it is fully evidenced by neuroscience.
 In other words, what Buddhists have known for centuries - mindfulness works!
 More of us are using mindfulness practice to stay calmer.
 So, what exactly is it?

 Mindfulness is bringing your attention to the present moment in order to experience life more clearly and fully.
 We can all learn to be mindful with practice.
 By being in the present moment, more aware of the here and now, you can interrupt that stress inducing, worrisome noise playing on a loop in your head.
 You know, the mental movies and conversations that play out in your mind at times?
 We humans tend to ruminate, repeatedly visiting past stresses, or playing out visions of anticipated future drama and failure.
 When you’re in the moment, you can only be aware of the present.
 It’s great to spend time there.
 It’s all we have!
 As Mark Twain said: “I’ve had a lot of worries in my life, most of which never happened.”